pogipop/cloudron/docs/references/selfhosting.md

 Use the [boot script](https://github.com/scaleway-community/scaleway-docker/issues/2) to enable memory accouting.

-## Setup `my` subdomain

-The Cloudron web interface is installed at the `my` subdomain of your domain.
-Add a `A` DNS record for the `my` subdomain with the IP of the server created above.
-Doing this will allow the Cloudron to start up with a valid TLS certificate.

 ## Run setup

 SSH into your server and run the following commands: